ignaciofuentes/ignaciofuentes.github.io/_posts/2014-01-20-zumo-kendo.markdown

 That's it, we now have a Video Games Grid that loads data from our ZUMO back-end and supports all CRUD operations.

 One caveat with this approach, though, is that the paging will be done client-side.
 This means that all data will be loaded on one HTTP request, which might not be ideal.
-If we want to add server side paging we will have to pass the page and pageSize to the server so that it can just send the limited result-set back down to the client.
+In order to add server side paging we will have to use the take and skip methods on our [MobileServiceTable](http://msdn.microsoft.com/en-us/library/windowsazure/jj554210.aspx) to pass the page and pageSize to the server so that it can just send the limited result-set back down to the client.

 ```javascript